runtime429/Purejet_Limiter/README.md

 # Purejet_Limiter

 !!!
-The current design has not yet been tested. !!!
+The current design is being worked on and it´s not yet been tested yet. !!!

 This repository contains hardware a hardware design and software for a rev limiter for Ditech / Purejet Scooter.